UCI-GDIM31/class-activities-smjsmsam/README.md

 Step 4 did not have a semcolon and thus the compiler made a red squiggly underline with "; expected".

 ### W3
+Table #2

+bool DidPlayerHitBeat(float hit_time){};
+Assuming that the class contains the expected float for beat time as a member variable.

+Classes are categories and components are the items of that category.
+For example, a class would be animal, and components would be zebra, dog, cat, etc.

 ## Open-Source Assets
 ### W1